 My home recording studio is a typically bedroom-sized room equipped with a few low wattage amps.
 I have a couple of smaller tube amps that serve the purpose of both practice and recording (although most of my live guitars are recorded in our rehearsal studio).
 I’ve experimented a lot over the years and found ways to achieve a big tone on low wattage and volume.

 So what is a big tone?
 What do we want to achieve on a smaller amp?
-Well, personally I want the same full bodied character I get when I drive my Reeves Custom 50w really hard (see a detailed run-down of my rigs here).
+Well, personally I want the same full bodied character I get when I drive my Reeves Custom 50w really hard.
 I want the sound of glowing hot tubes on the very edge of breakup and speakers pushing air.
 This makes my guitars and pedals sound fatter, warmer and more compressed but it also makes my ears adjust, trying to even out those transients and focusing on to the mids.
 This can’t be achieved on low volume alone so we need to compensate and simulate it.

 I’m a believer in that you can get great tones from almost any type of equipment.
 Still, getting an amp that’s suited for a smaller room, will save you a lot of headache.
 Tube amps are usually easier to make sound good on lower volume (and manipulate to do so) compared to solid states, which have a more static character and can sound thin.